Tram Inn railway station

 Tram Inn railway station was a station to the east of Thruxton, Herefordshire, England.
 It was named after a local public house, itself named after a tramway that carried coal into Hereford before the modern railway.

-The station was opened in 1854, closed to passengers in 1958 and closed completely in 1964.
+The railway station was originally opened by the Newport, Abergavenny and Hereford Railway in 1854.
+It was closed to passengers in 1958 and closed completely in 1964.